Arlene036/Llama2_LoRA_ReduceBias/README.md

 # Llama2_LoRA_ReduceBias
 Use LoRA to finetune Llama2 to reduce model bias.
+We use CoLab Environment generally.

 ## Data Processing